alexanian/socratic-form-microscopy/_posts/2017-06-18-six-steps-to-a-daily-writing-habit.md

 When you get to this point (or earlier, depending on how you like to work), something like <a href="https://complice.co/">Complice</a> can really help you make the most of all your motivation.
 Complice helps you tie your daily actions into the set long- and medium-term goals you've set.
 It has a kickass Beeminder integration that makes Beeminding as easy checking off a box.
 It has integrated Pomodoro timers for tracking how much time you work (and can send the results to Beeminder).
 It allows you and a friend to sign up as accountability buddies and see what each other get done[^4].
 And it shows you how much work you've done in the past, allowing you to use the "<a href="https://www.writersstore.com/dont-break-the-chain-jerry-seinfeld/">don't break the chain</a>" productivity hack if it works for you (it works for me).

-{% include image.html src="/wp-content/uploads/complice-timeline-768x49.png" alt="" caption="The last few weeks of my writing goal in Complice.
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/complice-timeline-768x49.png" alt="" caption="The last few weeks of my writing goal in Complice.
 For two of the days in the pictured period, I only wrote because I couldn't bear to lose my streak of days where I'd hit my writing goal." %}

 As I finish off this piece, I find myself tired and lethargic.
 It's not that I particularly <em>want</em> to be writing (although some of the tiredness fell away as soon as I started to type).
 It's that writing every night feels like the default option of my life.
 As weird as it sounds, it feels like it would take me more effort to skip writing than to do it.